Josh Coburn: Early life and education

 Coburn was born in Bedale, North Yorkshire, and attended Bedale Primary School, Crakehall Primary School and Richmond School.
-He returned to his primary school in November 2021 to open a new sports facility at the school, alongside local MP and previous Prime Minister, Rishi Sunak.
+He returned to his primary school in November 2021 to open a new sports facility at the school, alongside local MP and former Prime Minister, Rishi Sunak.

 Career

 Middlesbrough

-After spending five years at Sunderland's academy, he was released by them whilst going through a growth spurt and joined Middlesbrough at under-16 level in September 2019.
+After spending five years at Sunderland's academy Coburn joined Middlesbrough at under-16 level in September 2019.
 He signed his first professional contract with the club in January 2021, and was named on the first team bench for the first time on 13 March 2021 for a 3–0 home win over Stoke City.
 He made his debut for the club as a substitute in a 2–1 win over Rotherham United on 21 April 2021.
 Coburn scored his first goal for the club in his next game with a "brilliant headed goal" in a 3–1 league win at home to Sheffield Wednesday on 24 April 2021.
 He scored once in four appearances in his debut season in professional football.

 On 11 August 2021, he made his first start for Middlesbrough in a 3–0 EFL Cup defeat to Blackpool.
 He scored his first goal of the season in a 2–0 win over Peterborough United on 16 October 2021.
 He scored in successive fixtures against Luton Town and West Bromwich Albion in November 2021, the former coinciding with his full league debut.
 In January 2022, he signed a new contract with the club until 2025, with the option of a further year.

 On 1 March 2022, he scored the winning goal in extra time in an FA Cup match against Tottenham Hotspur to take Middlesbrough through to the quarter-finals of the competition.